Liberia says lacks cash not will to fight blood diamonds

 “This tells you the chain of custody structure which we put into place is working.
 We were able to track about 60 percent of diamonds taken from Liberia ... no country can track 100 percent of diamonds,” Blamo said.

-President Ellen Johnson Sirleaf, who was awarded the Nobel Peace Prize last year for her work for women’s rights and is widely praised abroad for stabilizing Liberia, faces complaints at home that she has not done enough to fight corruption.

-Reporting by Alphonso Toweh; Writing by David Lewis.
-Editing by Jane Merriman
+President Ellen Johnson Sirleaf, who was awarded the Nobel Peace Prize last year for her work for women’s rights and is widely praised abroad for stabilising Liberia, faces complaints at home that she has not done enough to fight corruption.
+(Reporting by Alphonso Toweh; Writing by David Lewis.
+Editing by Jane Merriman)